ADGEfficiency/programming-resources/cloud/production.md

 [The Evolution of Reddit.com's Architecture](https://youtu.be/nUcO7n4hek4)

-- storing list of id's in memcache, retrive info from database via foreign key
+- storing list of id's in memcache, retrieve info from database via foreign key
 - update cache in place rather than re running query (after new vote) - read, mutate, write (race condition)
 - observability before you can solve a problem
-- partitoning event handling to fix throughput
+- partitioning event handling to fix throughput
 - if you are denormalizing, need tools for healing
 - resource quotas to stop one service crashing entire site
 - sanity checking on resource termination - am I terminating a large % of our traffic?
 - observability, use safeguards, simple + easy to understand